Interested in working with IATSE Local 58?

 JOB SITE PROTOCOL

 Be sure to ask who the Head of Department or Steward is on the call you have been dispatched to.
 Always sign in and out with the Head or Steward.
 Local 58 sends you to work, the venue is your employer.
-If it’s your first time at a venue ensure you have filled out (at least) the TD1 and TD1ON form.
+If it’s your first time at a venue, please ensure you complete their payroll onboarding.

 Any questions or concerns arising on the job site should be taken up with the Head of Department or Steward.